Web 1.0 was the Read web. Web 2.0 is referred to as the Read & Write web.

 The core architectural elements which we (Atlogys) account for during our system design of web 2.0 applications are:

-Rich User Experience - Such apps must allow for a neat, easy to use interface where data is mostly pre-fetched or loaded lazily in background without affecting user experience.
+Rich User Experience – Such apps must allow for a neat, easy to use interface where data is mostly pre-fetched or loaded lazily in the background without affecting user experience.
 Users can use various effects and animations like rollovers, swipe, lightbox, drag & drop and never have to wait for data to load on a page.
-The UX and UI (user interface) is very slick, rich built with uses latest html5, css3 based browser elements.
+The UX and UI (user interface) are very slick, richly built with the use of latest html5, css3 based browser elements.
 It is also fluid and responsive in nature and adapts to changes in screen sizes and resolutions automatically.

 web 2.0 apps create and access a lot of data.
 This data needs to be properly stored and accessed.
-Depending on need of application, the storage configs, setups and requirements will vary.
-This refers to all of data stored in relational database management systems like MySQL, data stored as key-value pairs in document oriented databases like MongoDB as well as data stored on flat files on the file systems.
+Depending on the need for the application, the storage configs, setups and requirements will vary.
+This refers to all of the data stored in relational database management systems like MySQL, data stored as key-value pairs in document-oriented databases like MongoDB as well as data stored on flat files on the file systems.
 Data entities and relations need to be carefully designed for efficient storage and retrieval.
 Load balanced systems call for shared storage units like Amazon S3.
-DBMS sometimes need to be partitioning and data gets sharded across different tables.
-Master-Slave replicas need to be created to handle read vs. write intensive web 2.0 apps differently.
+DBMS sometimes need to be partitioning and data gets shared across different tables.
+Master-Slave replicas need to be created to handle read vs. write-intensive web 2.0 apps differently.
 Backups and failovers for storage need to be configured.

 User sessions allow users in the HTTP protocol to perform a sequence of steps like making a purchase or completing a transaction.
 Secure Session management must be done using cookies for secure web applications as this data must not get corrupted.